This post was originally published on April 25, 2014.

 Over at the MIT Media Lab, Jagdish, Smilkov, and their advisor, Cesar Hidalgo, decided to create Immersion to visualize what we can learn from email metadata—that is, only the From, To, Cc, and Timestamp fields in emails.
 (Immersion does not touch subject lines and bodies of the emails.)

 Using only this metadata, Immersion creates an informative illustration of your relationships with people, and how those relationships have evolved over time.
-You can try it out yourself!
-If you’re queasy about giving the app access to your email, then try out the demo here.

 I had to try it for myself.
 After waiting for Immersion to process thousands of my emails, I could see how shifts in my social network correlated with big life changes—moving cities, changing jobs, etc. The social network map that Immersion created divided my social networks into social groupings that I could identify at a glance: I could see a cluster of people with whom I had worked six years ago, and clusters of people I had spent time with in different cities.